StrawHatXYZ/website/src/content/post/privacy_policy.md

 ### Information We Collect

 1. **User Purchases**: We collect data regarding your purchases, which includes:

-    - Product name
+   - Product Name
    - Product URL
-    - Date of purchase
+   - Date of Purchase
    - Price
    - Additional Item Details

 2. **Contact Information**: Your email address and other contact information.